 The presentation doesn't have to focus on work that's completely your own, but you would need to point what part you played in the project or research.

-Up to five finalists are chosen to give a 10-minute presentation, which should emphasise the geotechnical aspects of the work.
+Up to six finalists are chosen to give a 10-minute presentation, which should emphasise the geotechnical aspects of the work.
 There will be approximately five minutes allowed after each presentation for questions from the floor.
-A panel of three professional engineers will judge the competition.
+A panel of professional engineers will judge the competition.

-If you'd like to find out more, please contact John Judge at: firstname.lastname@example.org.
+If you'd like to find out more or to submit your synposis, please contact John Judge at: email@example.com.

 Paul's winning presentation was titled: 'Pile jetting: Novel understanding through physical modelling'.

 In 2018 the institution turns 200.
 Help us celebrate some of the civil engineering projects and schemes that have had the greatest impact on people's lives over the past 200 years by entering our photography competition.